 The final stage of the Telefonica recruitment process is the assessment day which features group exercises, a case study and a competency based interview.
 Before the assessment day, prepare yourself by researching the company and noting any questions you have to ask during the day.
 Get a good night’s rest the night before and make sure you dress appropriately for the assessment centre.

 The Telefonica assessment day also features two group exercises.
 In both exercises, make sure to make yourself heard and understood by the other members of your group and by the assessors.
 This is not a time to keep quiet.

 The first exercise is in a small group, at most five people, and your task as a team is to come up with a new product.
 This involves planning out every angle of the product; how to make it, how to market it, id, and price.
 For this exercise, you do not need to come up with specific details and figures, rather general ideas that you can present in a clear way

 The second exercise is in a larger group of ten or more people.
 The is a role-play or simulation exercise where as a group you are presented with a work-related situation and must work together to come to a resolution or conclusion.
 An example of a situation is one where you have to help a difficult customer.

 Think about how you can apply these values to your own past experience, and use the STAR method to shape your answers.
-If you are feeling nervous about the interview, our Skype based interview practice with a trained assessor can help you calm you nerves and sharpen the skills you need to impress.
+If you are feeling nervous about the interview, our interview preparation package can help you calm you nerves and sharpen the skills you need to impress.